onehilltech/ember-cli-mdc/README.md

 ------------

 * Ember components for Material Components
-* Individual packages for selective integration and usage of Material Components
+* Individual packages for selective usage of Material Components
 * Intuitive design to minimize accidental and inherit complexities of Material Components
 * Themeable components at both the framework and application level
 * Utilizes Ember component features to maximize adaptive designs